 Bringing Big Economic Ideas To Scotland

-Scotland’s Festival of Economics is a unique, public-facing celebration of economic thinking – designed to challenge, inform, and inspire.
+Scotland’s Economics Festival is a unique, public-facing celebration of economic thinking – designed to challenge, inform, and inspire.
 The festival brings together leading economists, commentators, campaigners, and curious citizens to explore BIG economic ideas.

-If you believe Scotland needs BIG ideas, not just small tweaks, join us in Leith across three days for over twenty talks on future-shaping conversations.
+If you believe Scotland needs BIG ideas, not just small tweaks, join us in Leith across four days for over twenty five talks on future-shaping conversations.

 In a time of economic uncertainty and growing inequality, Scotland’s Economics Festival offers a space to step back, ask BIG questions, and hear BIG IDEAS from fresh perspectives.